pi-star-2025/pi_star/gold_noise.md

 Then other colors are further outside, like the edges of your existence.

 You will then realize some colors are more around you, some stick to you more, some jump away.
-And it will always be green that becomes the third eye moon-rock.
+And it will always be green that fills up the third eye moon-rock.

 Whatever is *just you* is the green around you.
 Especially the trees and plants.
 Even if you can't see them, just whatever is around, even hundreds of miles away.